How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 2. Order form, subscription form, or phone number that visitors can use to take the first action on a page.

 Your goal is to measure and check if there is enough interest in the problem for your customers.
-The best way to measure the interest will be the conversion rates.
+The best way to measure interest will be through conversion rates.
 You can calculate the conversion rates by the following formula:

 Conversion rate = The total number of visitors / The number of visitors that take action.

-For example, if you have generated 1000 visitors to your landing page, and 50 of them ordered your product or subscribed to your list to receive information about when they can buy the product or call you on the phone, your conversion rate will be 50/1000 = 0.05 or 5%.
-How much is larger this number, your business idea will have higher potential.
+For example, if you have generated 1000 visitors to your landing page, and 50 of them order your product or subscribe to your list to receive information about when they can buy the product or call you on the phone, your conversion rate will be 50/1000 = 0.05 or 5%.
+The higher this number, the higher your business idea will have potential.

-If your conversion rates don’t pass the process, you will need to go back and improve the offer.
+If your conversion rates don’t pass the process, you will need to improve the offer.

 If you use pay-per-click ads, you can quickly calculate how much cost you will have per potential customer.
 So, you slowly build your product and connect different dots related to marketing and sales.

-Read more about the sales funnel and the most important metrics of your sales funnel where conversion rates play an important role.
+Read more about the sales funnel and its most important metrics, including conversion rates.

 The answers you can get from such an interview can be: